 What are the major different types of Medical Imaging?

-Why choose Radiologic Technologist as a career?
+Why choose Radiologic Technology as a career?
 Elgin Community College’s radiography program emphasizes hands-on clinical applications that will prepare you for the field and increase your earning potential.
-The US Department of Labor projects a 9% job growth for radiologic and MRI technologists by 2030, matching average growth.
+The US Department of Labor projects a 9% job growth for radiologic and MRI technologists by 2030, matching the average growth.
 US Bureau of Labor Statistics, Occupational Outlook Handbook, Radiologic and MRI Technologists, (accessed December 21, 2021).
 See details about the salary and job opportunities in medical imaging on the ECC Career Coach site.

 Earn your Associate of Applied Science in Radiography